MarineRoboticsGroup/SwarmRobot/README.md

 cd ~/swarm-robot/install
 bash ./nucinstall.sh
 ```

+**The bash script may sometimes fail while building the catkin workspace.** In this case: close the terminal, open a new terminal, and rerun `bash ./nucinstall.sh`

 This will install all of the basic packages required, create a catkin workspace, clone all of the required repositories into this workspace, build the workspace, and remove the original repo cloned into the home directory.
 In addition, this performs some of the necessary network configurations of the Nuc to allow for use of this robot in a multi-robot network.